harvard-cs263/harvard-cs263.github.io/rst/writeup-reverse-engineering.rst

 .. caution::

-    You may use your ``decrypted_passwords.txt`` file as a list of usernames, but you password cracking code should **not** assume knowledge of the hashed passwords or the hash function that the server uses.
+    You may use your ``decrypted_passwords.txt`` file as a list of usernames, but your password cracking code should **not** assume knowledge of the hashed passwords or the hash function that the server uses.

     This simulates a scenario in which the ChatMax admins have forced users to select new passwords, but the ChatMax server itself runs the same code.